-- SIP MESSAGE requests which is routed to the primary MCPTT function with the Request-URI set to the public service identity of the participating MCPTT function in the primary MCPTT system and includes an application/vnd.3gpp.mcptt-info+xml MIME body with the <mcptt-Params> element containing an <mcptt-request-uri> element, a <partner-mcptt-id> element, and a <selected-user-profile-index> element.
+- SIP MESSAGE requests which is routed to the primary MCPTT function with the Request-URI set to the public service identity of the participating MCPTT function in the primary MCPTT system and includes an application/vnd.3gpp.mcptt-info+xml MIME body with the <mcptt-Params> element containing a <req-type> element set to "migration-service-authorization-request".
 Such requests are known as "SIP MESSAGE request for migration service authorization request" in the procedures in the present document; and

-- SIP MESSAGE requests which is routed to the partner MCPTT function with the Request-URI set to the public service identity of the participating MCPTT function in the partner MCPTT system and includes an application/vnd.3gpp.mcptt-info+xml MIME body with the <mcptt-Params> element containing an <mcptt-request-uri> element, a <partner-mcptt-id> element, and a <migration-auth-result> element.
+- SIP MESSAGE requests which is routed to the partner MCPTT function with the Request-URI set to the public service identity of the participating MCPTT function in the partner MCPTT system and includes an application/vnd.3gpp.mcptt-info+xml MIME body with the <mcptt-Params> element containing a <resp-type> element set to "migration-service-authorization-response".
 Such requests are known as "SIP MESSAGE request for migration service authorization response" in the procedures in the present document.

 If a SIP MESSAGE request is received at an MCPTT server that is not in accordance with the SIP MESSAGE requests listed above, then the MCPTT server shall reject the SIP MESSAGE request with a SIP 403 (Forbidden) response.